top of page

 • Have an interest in either Furniture Design, Architecture, Product Design, Ceramics, Jewellry, Engineering, Industrial Design, Motorsport Design or Automotive Design

-• Developing ideas through sustained investigations informed by the ideas of artists
+• Developing ideas through sustained investigations informed by the ideas of artists.

 • Experimenting with a range of 3D media, materials and processes.

-• Visually recording ideas through photography, drawing and 3D processes
+• Visually recording ideas through photography, drawing and 3D processes.

 • Presenting a personal, informed and meaningful final outcome.

-Component One: Personal Portfolio - You will create a project based on a theme of your choice, you will be required to work creatively, with some independance, documenting your journey from an initial idea through to a final design outcome.
+Component One: Personal Portfolio - You will create a project based on a theme of your choice, you will be required to work creatively, with some independence, documenting your journey from an initial idea through to a final design outcome.
+Component Two: Externally Set Assignment - You will create a project based on a theme set by the exam board.

 • Creative thinking